MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-checklist.md

 ---
-title: Checklist for driving app value
+title: Checklist for driving app value for digital transformations
 description: Review the checklist for how to drive app value as part of implementing a Dynamics 365 solution, including tables for various approaches.
 author: taksatoms
 ms.author: tsato